tmont/leaf/README.md

 how to validate each property of an object.

 ## Installation
-Install via NPM: `npm install leaf`
+Install via NPM: `npm install leaf-validation`

 ## Usage
 This library is meant to be used to validate domain objects (i.e.